Achievable logoAchievable logo

 Respiratory adaptations

-Although pulmonary function does not typically limit exercise performance, several adaptations enhance oxygen uptake:
+Although pulmonary function doesn’t typically limit exercise performance, several respiratory adaptations can improve oxygen uptake and reduce the work of breathing:

 • Increased tidal volume (TV)